staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 This also means your developer experience when using PHP version specific language features in code being analyzed with PHPStan should improve over time.

 These are only a few examples of my current state of mind.
 I am pretty sure we will shape new ideas after iterating on the problems involved and the solutions we come up with.

-### How can you support my effort?

-I think working on this thing will be a multi month effort and will at least take several dozens of pull requests.

-If you are hit by one of the problems I described above and feel the pain you might be interested in [sponsoring my free time efforts](https://github.com/sponsors/staabm), so I can spend more time on this problem.